-The term "small numbers" is also defined in 50 CFR 18.27.
+The term ''small numbers'' is also defined in 50 CFR 18.27.
 However, we do not rely on that definition here as it conflates "small numbers" with "negligible impacts."
 We recognize "small numbers" and "negligible impacts" as two separate and distinct considerations when reviewing requests for incidental harassment authorizations (IHA) under the MMPA (see Natural Res.
 Def.
 Council, Inc. v.
 Evans, 232 F. Supp.
 2d 1003, 1025 (N.D.
 Cal.
 2003)).
-Instead, for our small numbers determination, we estimate the likely number of marine mammals to be taken and evaluate if that number is small relative to the size of the species or stock.
+Instead, for our small numbers determination, we estimate the likely number of takes of marine mammals and evaluate if that take is small relative to the size of the species or stock.